History of German settlement in Central and Eastern Europe: The Potsdam Conference

 At the Potsdam Conference the United States, the United Kingdom, and the Soviet Union placed the German territories east of the Oder-Neisse line (Poland referred to by the Polish communist government as the "Western Territories" or "Recovered Territories") as formally under Polish administrative control.
 It was anticipated that a final peace treaty would follow shortly and either confirm this border or determine whatever alterations might be agreed upon.

 The final agreements in effect compensated Poland for 187,000 km2 located east of the Curzon Line with 112,000 km2 of former German territories.
-The northerneastern third of East Prussia was directly annexed by the Soviet Union and remains part of Russia to this day.
+The northeastern third of East Prussia was directly annexed by the Soviet Union and remains part of Russia to this day.

 It was also decided that all Germans remaining in the new and old Polish territory should be expelled, to prevent any claims of minority rights.
 Among the provisions of the Potsdam Conference was a section that provided for the orderly transfer of German populations.
 The specific wording of this section was as follows:

 The Three Governments, having considered the question in all its aspects, recognize that the transfer to Germany of German populations, or elements thereof, remaining in Poland, Czechoslovakia and Hungary, will have to be undertaken.
 They agree that any transfers that take place should be effected in an orderly and humane manner.